-- a.
-All students must complete STSC 150, Student Success Seminar, during their first year of enrollment. - b.
+- b.
 A minimum of 30 credits from the list of Approved General Education Courses. - c.
 At least 18 credits from the academic area of Computer Studies to satisfy the Department Concentration. - d.
 Additional elective credits to meet the requirements for the degree (minimum of 60 credits).